 There is plenty to do in Zuid-Kennemerduinen, such as hiking, biking, swimming, horse riding, bison spotting, walking along the dunes and there is even an activities calendar on their website and things there for children.

 There are also beautiful country estates at Zuid-Kennemerduinen (some with formal gardens), along with a beautiful wild dune landscape and plenty of different plant and animal species.
 So overall, there are lots and see and do here.

 Hoge Veluwe National Park is located in Gelderland and something for everyone.
-It’s known for its beautiful landscape, nature and also houses a museum (Kröller-Müller museum).
+It’s known for its beautiful landscape, nature and also houses the Kröller-Müller museum.
 The area has a lot of history and was once owned by a couple, of which the museum is named after.
-Now it is considered a national park, where the museum and the park closely work together, just as the couple had.
+Now it is considered a national park, where the museum and the park closely work together, just as the couple did.

 De Groote Peel National Park is a beautiful vast area, perfect for walkers and bird watchers.
 It has a wide range of landscapes including marshes, ponds, forests and open countryside.

 This national park is the perfect place if you’re after peace and tranquillity, it’s quiet and is out of sight and sound of any main roads or houses.
 In fact, you can’t even see any form of structure for miles.
 It’s literally like being in the middle of nowhere.

 There are around 25 species of mammals that roam the grounds (such as wild boar, deer, polecat etc), and if you’re a bird lover, you’re in luck too.
 The crane, cormorant and reed goose can be spotted around De Groote Peel National Park, along with a range of other domestic birds.